Xalalau/backdoor-shield/README.md

 ## Commands

     #
-    |-> bs_tests                Run a series of tests when BS.DEVMODE is
+    |-> bs_tests                Run a series of tests when BS.devMode is
     |                           set to true.
     |
     |-> bs_scan FOLDER(S)       Recursively scan all files in FOLDER(S).